CodexLink/discord-activity-badge/README.md

 ```

-> This workflow will run once it has been dispatched (manually) or is on scheduled to run for every **5 minutes per 0 to 23 hour** to check for the user's status.
+> This workflow will run once it has been dispatched (manually) or is scheduled to run for every **5 minutes per 0 to 23 hours** to check for the user's status.

 ### Repository Secrets

-To be able to provide your information, you have to go you repository > Settings > Secrets > New Repository.
+To be able to provide your information, you have to go to your repository > Settings > Secrets > New Repository.

 [![Image 7](https://github.com/CodexLink/discord-activity-badge/blob/latest/img/7.png)](https://github.com/CodexLink/discord-activity-badge/)

 In the end, you should have these two repository secrets.
-The token from the one that we obtained in the Discord Developers Section, and the one is from you yourself in the Discord Client.
+The token is from the one that we obtained in the Discord Developers Section, and the one is from you yourself in the Discord Client.

-**DISCORD_USER_ID** can obtained by the following.
+**DISCORD_USER_ID** can be obtained by the following.

 [![Image 8, GIF](https://github.com/CodexLink/discord-activity-badge/blob/latest/img/8.gif)](https://github.com/CodexLink/discord-activity-badge/)

 ### Workflow Dispatch

-When you finished all the steps, the last thing to do was to manual push it to see changes.
+When you finished all the steps, the last thing to do was to manually push it to see changes.

 [![Image 9](https://github.com/CodexLink/discord-activity-badge/blob/latest/img/9.png)](https://github.com/CodexLink/discord-activity-badge/)